 Total is a premium multipurpose WordPress theme that comes with tons of features to create any type of website.
 The theme contains 5 slickly designed demo websites that can be imported and installed in a single click.
 It comes with 18 different home page customizer sections with multiple variations of layouts to display your homepage in different styles.
 You can easily enable/disable any of these sections or reorder them using the drag and drop process.

-Total Plus is a fully translation ready and multilingual WordPress theme.
-That means, you can easily localize your website by translating the theme contents into the local language as well as build a website that can be viewed in multiple languages.
+Total is a fully translation-ready and multilingual WordPress theme.
+That means you can easily localize your website by translating the theme contents into the local language as well as building a website that can be viewed in multiple languages.

 Setting Up Polylang on your WordPress Website